leontoeides/indicium/README.md

     );
 ```

+As long as the `Indexable` trait was implemented for your value type, the above
-The above examples will index a previously populated `Vec` or `HashMap`.
+examples will index a previously populated `Vec` or `HashMap`.
+However, the
-However, the preferred method for large collections is to `insert` into the
+preferred method for large collections is to `insert` into the `SearchIndex` as
-`SearchIndex` as you insert into your collection (Vec, HashMap, etc.)
+you insert into your collection (Vec, HashMap, etc.)

 Once the index has been populated, you can use the `autocomplete` and `search`
 functions.